DuAlmeida995/corretora-imoveis/README.md

 ## Instalação no Android

 ### **1. Baixe o APK**
-Acesse a aba **Releases** do repositório e faça download do arquivo app-release.apk
+Acesse a aba **Releases** do repositório e faça download do arquivo aura-android.apk

 ### **2. Instale no dispositivo**
 No seu celular: